cesaredef/cecast/README.md

 SAMPLES='Yoruba Dai French Han Mandenka Mbuti Papuan San Sardinian Karitiana'
 # Use Yoruba as reference and source of contamination
 cecast -r y data/example_iref.tabs > ${OUT}
-# Loop over the difference sources with Mbuti (default) as reference used in the lineage assignment.
+# Loop over the different sources with Mbuti (default) as reference used in the lineage assignment.
 for s in ${SAMPLES};
    do cecast -p ${s} data/example_iref.tabs | sed 1d;
 done >> ${OUT}